VinoXuanyu/MyGin/README.md

-which provides basic functionality of listening ports, mapping of static routes, and parsing HTTP requests, but those are not enough for developing apps efficiently, we need some fancy things like dynamic routing to capture certain params, middlewares to reduce duplicate code snippets, and support for HTML templates
+which provides basic functionality of listening ports, mapping of static routes, and parsing HTTP requests, but those are not enough for developing apps efficiently, we need some fancy things like dynamic routing to capture certain params, middlewares to reduce duplicate code snippets, and support for HTML templates, so here comes Jin!

+e.g. start a web service with `net/http`
 ```
 func main() {
     http.HandleFunc("/", handler)